-- Some of the models used to churn out the final risk score incorporate risks that have very little impact on business.
-The final score could be appropriate for policy making or economic reading but otherwise irrelevant for investors.
+- Some of the models used to churn out the final risk score incorporates risks that have very little impact on business.
+The final score could be appropriate for policy-making or economical reading but otherwise irrelevant for investors.

 - There’s no standardization of scores, and each service uses its own protocol and calibration techniques.

 - The scores can be quite misleading when used to measure relative risk.
 For example, if a country has a PRS score of 80, that doesn’t imply it’s twice as safe as another country with a score of 40.